breakfixbreak/mediaserver/README.md

 - `PLEX_CLAIM`
 - Volumes

 Add values for the volume as per your set up.
-Make the media directory the same as the host save lcoation from the torrent_stack
+Make the media directory the same as the host save lcoation from the torrent_stack.
+Media will then save in a location Plex can see, re-scan to update or set up scheduled scans.
+Maybe pick up a lifetime Plex Pass around Black Friday when it's discounted.